White Water Rafting · Thun

 Getting there

-All three trips depart from Aareschlauchboot on Stationsstrasse in Uttigen, directly next to the Uttigen train station, making it straightforward to reach by rail from Thun in a few minutes.
+All three trips depart from Aareschlauchboot at Stationsstrasse, 3628 Uttigen, directly next to the Uttigen train station, reachable in a few minutes by rail from Thun.

 See also